Reviewing Sigma Additive Solutions (SASI) and Its Competitors

-Sigma Additive Solutions (NASDAQ:SASI – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its rivals?
-We will compare Sigma Additive Solutions to related businesses based on the strength of its dividends, institutional ownership, earnings, analyst recommendations, risk, valuation and profitability.
+Sigma Additive Solutions (NASDAQ:SASI – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it contrast to its rivals?
+We will compare Sigma Additive Solutions to related companies based on the strength of its institutional ownership, profitability, earnings, valuation, analyst recommendations, dividends and risk.

 Profitability